ronyka77/Stockpredictor_with_ml/README.md

   ```
   or delete `data/cleaned_cache/`.
 - Fundamentals V1 and V2 coexist; V2 introduces a staging table and a layered approach without breaking V1.
+ - `DB_PASSWORD` is required by `src/database/connection.py`; missing it will raise a ValueError during initialization.

 ## Recent Updates
 - **Data Utilities Refactor**